philipmw/phrase.shop/README.md

 While there are several passphrase generators online, this one has the following strengths:

+* It aims to make phrases grammatically correct, not just words strung together.
-* You can make the phrase as complex as you like.
+* You can make the phrase more or less complex.
 You are not limited to five rolls of six-sided dice.
 * It uses _Voice Of America's_ [*Learning English*](https://en.wikipedia.org/wiki/Learning_English_(version_of_English))
   vocabulary of core English words.
-* It uses multiple word banks, such as colors, US state abbreviations, US airport abbreviations, and musical notes, to help your memory.
 * If you don’t want to use your computer’s random number generator, you can roll physical dice and submit the rolls to the app to collect entropy.
   There’s a progress bar showing how much entropy you’ve collected, and you can generate the